Biden, South Korean leader to consult on how to check NKorea - NewsBreak

 Prospects for real nuclear diplomacy are slim as North Korea has ignored South Korean and U.S. offers of assistance with its COVID-19 outbreak, dimming hopes that such cooperation could help ease nuclear tensions or even lead to talks.
 Still, Biden and Yoon are expected to discuss ways to work with the international community to get the North much needed vaccines and tests, according to senior Biden administration officials who briefed reporters.

 The U.S. president opened Saturday by laying a wreath at Seoul National Cemetery, wearing white gloves and a somber expression as he also burned incense and then signed a guest book.
-Biden then greeted Yoon at the People's House for a private meeting and brief public remarks.
-The pair will also hold a joint news conference and attend a leaders' dinner at the National Museum of Korea.
+Biden then greeted Yoon at the People's House for a private meeting.
+The pair will later hold a joint news conference and attend a leaders' dinner at the National Museum of Korea.

-In addition to North Korea, both leaders are keen to emphasize growing trade relations as two Korean industrial stalwarts — Samsung and Hyundai — are opening major plants in the U.S.
+One focus is sure to be a North that is menacing yet economically fragile.
+Yet both leaders also are keen to emphasize their growing trade relationship as two Korean industrial stalwarts — Samsung and Hyundai — are opening major plants in the U.S.

-Biden faces growing disapproval within the U.S. over inflation near a 40-year high, but his administration sees one clear economic win in the contest with China for influence in the Pacific.
+Biden faces growing disapproval within the U.S. over inflation near a 40-year high, but his administration sees one clear economic win in the contest with China.
 Bloomberg Economics Analysis estimates that the U.S. economy will grow faster this year than China for the first time since 1976, a forecast that White House press secretary Karine Jean-Pierre credited to Biden's spending on coronavirus relief and infrastructure that led to faster job growth.

 The national security event that is galvanizing broader discussions between the two countries has been Russia's invasion of Ukraine, a war that has led to an unprecedented set of sanctions by the U.S. and its allies.